Green Building

 Here are several green building rating and certification systems:

-In the United States, buildings account for 70 percent of the total electricity used, almost 40 percent of the carbon dioxide emissions, and 12 percent of the total water used.
-As an example, LEED-certified buildings have 34 percent lower CO2 emissions, consume 25 percent less energy, 11 percent less water, and have diverted more than 80 million tons of waste from landfills.
+In the United States, buildings are responsible for 40% of our carbon emissions.
+As an example, LEED-certified buildings have 34 percent lower carbon dioxide (CO2) emissions, consume 25 percent less energy and 11 percent less water, and have diverted more than 80 million tons of waste from landfills.

 Sarasota County's Green Building Commitment